RebeccaFan/Agribot-Documentation/ultrasonic.md

 ### Initial installation of the circuit and code
 1. Collect all the equipments listed above.
-2. Place your arduino nano onto the breadboard aswell as the HC-SR04 ultrasonic sensor.
+2. Place your Arduino Nano onto the breadboard aswell as the HC-SR04 ultrasonic sensor.
 For circuit building and wiring follow the figure and table shown on the "schematic of ultrasonic sensor" section of this page.
-3. For clarity of the circuit, make sure that you use different colours for the wirings. i.e. red for Vcc, black for ground and yellor or other colour for the wiring of the ultrasonic sensor to the arduino nano digital pins.
+3. For clarity of the circuit, make sure that you use different colours for the wirings. i.e. red for Vcc, black for ground and yellow or other colour (except the 2 colours that already mentioned) for the wiring of the ultrasonic sensor to the Arduino Nano digital pins.
-4. Downloand the Arduino IDE software from the Arduino website and copy the code above and verify and upload to the arduino nano.
+4. Downloand the Arduino IDE software from the Arduino website and copy the code above and verify and upload to the Arduino Nano.
 5. Once the code has been verified and uploaded, use a stick or an extra ruler to place the circuit on to the top of the glass.
-Use alot of sellotape until the setup is stable.
+Use  sellotape until the setup is stable.
 Use the image below for reference as to how you can set it up.
 Take note that the end of the ultrasonic sensor (silver part) is align with edges at the top of the glass. i.e. the ultrasonic sensor is not inside of the glass or too high up or else inaccurate readings of the sensor will occur.
 6. Now that the initial installation is done follow the steps below to test the sensor.

 <p align="center">